Have you ever pondered why we stay? Stay where things are simply ‘satisfactory’. Stay in our failure, pride, arrogance, fear and unrest.

 Closing our service time together, we sing about heaven.
 But we must live a life that is ‘…true and faithful, trusting, serving EVERY DAY…’ Being a faithful servant, and demonstrating the traits of a good steward will lead us to the throne of God, where we can sing and shout the victory!

 According to the scriptures, if someone sins against me I should forgive him 490 times!
 At least as a kid that’s what I thought when I read the words of Jesus in Matthew chapter 18.
 Peter asked Him, “…how often shall my brother sin against me and I forgive him?
-Up to 70times7seven times?
+Up to seven times?
 But Jesus said to him, “I do not say to you seven times, but up to seventy times seven (70×7=490).”

 Maybe we need to consider our motivation when it comes to forgiveness.
 In the Bible we recognize the number 7 as a ‘perfect’ number, so is Jesus trying to say perfection is found in forgiveness?
 Join us Sunday morning as we consider, “the Mystery of Forgiveness.”